Spycatcher: Publication and trial

 Wright wrote Spycatcher in Tasmania, after his retirement from MI5.
 He first attempted publication of his memoirs in 1985.
-The British government immediately obtained a court order banning publication in the UK, but the order applied only in the United Kingdom, and the book continued to be available elsewhere.
-In September 1987, the UK government applied for similar orders to prevent publication in Australia, but lawyer Malcolm Turnbull representing the publisher, successfully resisted the application, as he did on appeal in June 1988.
+The British government immediately obtained a court order banning publication in the UK, but the order applied only in the United Kingdom (and even then did not apply in Scotland with its separate legal system), and the book continued to be available elsewhere.
+In September 1987, the UK government applied for similar orders to prevent publication in Australia, but the publisher's lawyer Malcolm Turnbull, who later served as Prime Minister of Australia, successfully resisted the application, as he did on appeal in June 1988.

 English newspapers attempting proper reporting about Spycatcher's principal allegations were served gag orders; on persisting, they were tried for contempt of court.
 These charges were eventually dropped.
 Throughout all this, the book continued to be sold in Scotland; moreover, Scottish newspapers were not subject to any English gag order, and continued to report on the affair.
 Quantities of the book easily reached English purchasers from Scotland, while other copies were smuggled into England from Australia and elsewhere.
 A notable television report at the time featured a reporter flying to Australia, and returning to England with ten copies of the book, which he declared to Heathrow airport's customs officers.
 After some discussion, he was allowed to take the books into England, as the customs service had not been told to confiscate them.